+On day 3, head to world heritage Port Arthur for an action-packed day of history and nature!
 This was by far my favourite day during our Hobart to Launceston holiday.
-We got up early to drive to Port Arthur to start our adventure filled day.
-First up was our Tasman Island Wilderness Cruise.
-Of all the experiences we have had on our travels, this is a stand out.
+We got up early for the long drive to Port Arthur to start our outdoor adventure portion.

-We headed back to Hobart around sunset, stopping off for dinner along the way to break up the 90 minute drive back.
+Afterwards, we headed back to Hobart around sunset, stopping off for dinner at a pub along the way to break up the 90-minute drive back.
 Such an amazing day!

-We didn’t see too much more in Strahan, checking out the next morning.
-This meant there was no time to do either the Gordon River cruise… an experience we deeply regret not incorporating into our itinerary.
+We didn’t see much in Strahan and did not have the chance to do either the steam train or the Gordon River cruise… an experience we deeply regret not incorporating into our Tasmania road trip itinerary.

 Day 5 – Strahan to Cradle Mountain